tsvetavvasileva/SKAU14TAF/README.md

 **STEP 2:**
 Under Lifecycle dropdown Run these commands:
-**maven clean & maven test**
+**maven clean & maven test.**

 **STEP 3:**
-Wait a bit the automation to start and after the tests execution a report will be generated.
+Wait for the automation to start and after the tests execution a report will be generated.

 ## Bug report